hsynercn/GeneticTree/README.md

 # GeneticTree

-Evolutionary algorithm use case for population dynamics.
+A simple evolutionary algorithm use case for population dynamics.

+## Questions About Dynamics of Population